 In the process or using the lights, walls and few basic objects affecting each other, I found myself analysing with other eyes some scenes that I see everyday like the corridor to the elevator.

-There are new trends implementing 3D characters or low poly scenes.
-But I am more interested in the evolution of flat design including 3D.
+There are new trends implementing characters or low poly scenes.
+It's also interesting to see how flat design evolves using some 3D assets.

 Image from Behance